haxpor/omo/README.md

 # What It Looks Like

+## High scores feature has been added
 ![OMO gif 1](http://i.imgur.com/SFOCSd8.gif)

-_Saved high scores has been added to the project_
+## Smooth and Flexible drag-touch to select & deselect tiles
 ![OMO gif 2](http://i.imgur.com/tNGjvtV.gif)
-_Smooth and flexible drag-touch to select and deselect tiles_

 # Changes